bloodmoon22082004/BLOOD-MOON/10.4HD_Custom_Project📒/9.2D|HD_Custom_Code📙📒/Instruction (README).txt

-Hi, my name is Trung Kien Nguyen (nickname BLOODMOON) !!!
+Hi, I am BLOODMOON !!!

 Just run the Games_menu.rb file to run the program, the other files are sub-files only You must go to the link to download the 'Media' folder!